Greek Catholic

 The Church has two bell towers, this one just above the Synagogue church entrance.

-BibleWalks.com - walk with us through the sites of the Holy Land
+BibleWalks.com – the Holy Land experience

-Synagogue Church <<<---previous Nazareth site ---<<<All Sites>>>---next Nazareth site--->>> Christ Church
+Synagogue Church <<<—previous Nazareth site —<<<All Sites>>>—next Nazareth site—>>> Christ Church